Damien Furtado

-Damien Furtado (born 8 March 1997) is a French footballer who plays for the B-team of Rio Ave F.C. as a winger.
+Damien Furtado (born 8 March 1997) is a French footballer who plays for Championnat National 3 club St Maur Lusitanos as a winger.

-Football career
+Career

 On 5 August 2018, Furtado made his professional debut with Rio Ave in a 2018–19 Taça da Liga match against Portimonense.

 Personal life

 Furtado was born in France to a Cape Verdean father and Angolan mother.